Hands up if you try to do the right thing and ice an injury?

 If you don't have a Voodoo Floss band, a theraband or old inner tube from a bike tire will also help.
 But do it and get a sense of how good it is.
 Just know it’s appropriately titled.

 Another game-changing piece of rehab equipment is a muscle stimulation machine - the most notable of which is the MARC Pro.

 Machines like the MARC pro use the strategic placement of electrodes to gently stimulate low-grade, non-fatiguing muscle contraction.
 Again, the passive Lymphatic system needs muscle activation to facilitate swelling removal.
 A muscle stimulator can gently tense and relax these muscles for hours.

 5. Deep Breathing

-If you’ve been a Your Wellness Nerd follower or a while now you’ll have heard me reference the Wim Hof Breathing Method quite a bit.
-I’ve been playing around with his breathing technique for a number of years now while exploring what else it can do for my patients and I.
+If you've been a Your Wellness Nerd follower for a while now, you'll have heard me reference the Wim Hof Breathing Method quite a bit.
+I've been playing around with his breathing technique for a number of years now while exploring what else it can do for my patients and I.